 are competent in the arts of speaking and listening, making formal presentations, demonstrating to others and participating in debate.

-Children are assessed half termly and then taught in smaller groups.
+Children are assessed half termly and then taught in small groups.
 Progress at the end of and within a term is monitored and children move groups as needed.

 We use the National Curriculum to teach skills throughout Key Stage One, and skills based progression maps are used to inform planning.